dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/app-development/navigation-overview.md

 - The local disk.

-A loose [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] file can be added to the browser's favorites, or be the browser's home page.
+A loose XAML file can be added to the browser's favorites, or be the browser's home page.

 > [!NOTE]
-> For more information about publishing and launching loose [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] pages, see [Deploying a WPF Application](deploying-a-wpf-application-wpf.md).
+> For more information about publishing and launching loose XAML pages, see [Deploying a WPF Application](deploying-a-wpf-application-wpf.md).

-One limitation with respect to loose [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] is that you can only host content that is safe to run in partial trust.
-For example, `Window` cannot be the root element of a loose [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] file.
+One limitation with respect to loose XAML is that you can only host content that is safe to run in partial trust.
+For example, `Window` cannot be the root element of a loose XAML file.
 For more information, see [WPF Partial Trust Security](../wpf-partial-trust-security.md).

 <a name="Navigating_to_HTML_Files_Using_Frame"></a>

 ### Navigating to HTML Files by Using Frame

 As you might expect, you can also navigate to HTML.
 You simply need to provide a URI that uses the http scheme.
-For example, the following [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] shows a <xref:System.Windows.Controls.Frame> that navigates to an HTML page.
+For example, the following XAML shows a <xref:System.Windows.Controls.Frame> that navigates to an HTML page.

 [!code-xaml[NavigationOverviewSnippets#FrameHtmlNavMARKUP](~/samples/snippets/csharp/VS_Snippets_Wpf/NavigationOverviewSnippets/CSharp/FrameHTMLNavPage.xaml#framehtmlnavmarkup)]